How to make a living when you have multiple chemical sensitivity

 Another man got a job as the attendant at a recycling station.
 This was in Europe where such stations are big outdoor operations where people walk a short distance from their cars (this may not work in the US, where cars drive right next to each dumpster).

-Some people have gotten jobs in health food stores, as they tend to be more health conscious.
+Some have gotten jobs in health food stores, as they tend to be more health conscious.
 In one store they sold scented soaps, but they accommodated her by placing them inside glass “cheese bowls” (which she had to pay for).

 Dr. Rea’s Environmental Health Center in Dallas employed multiple people with MCS.
 Perhaps a local holistic clinic is an option?